anomalylabs/boolean-field_type/docs/general.md

 <a name="output"></a>
 ## Output

-This field type returns the addon instance as a value.
-You may access the object as normal.
+This field type returns the boolean value by default.

 #### `text`